nextpyp/pyp/docs/workshop/nysbc_day1.rst

   * We pre-set the parameters for the workflow, so you can immediately click :bdg-primary:`Save`.
 Three blocks will populate on the project page.

-.. nextpyp:: Edit Particle Picking Parameters
+.. nextpyp:: Step 2: Edit particle picking parameters

   * Click into the settings of the :bdg-secondary:`Particle-Picking` block